KohaILS/koha-manual-zh-cn/source/administration.rst

 -  HOLD\_CANCELLATION

-   -  Reasons why a hold might have been cancelled.
+   -  Reasons why a hold might have been canceled.
 These are used when :ref:`cancelling holds <managing-holds-label>`.

    -  If you chose to install the default values for this category, you will have